hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 > CTRL-a H

-On your local computer and from a different shell decode the file:
+On your local computer decode the file:
 ```sh
 openssl base64 -d <screen-xfer.txt
 rm -rf screen-xfer.txt
 ```

-<a id="file-transfer-to-remote"></a>
-**4.vi.
-File transfer - using *screen* from LOCAL to REMOTE**
+#### From LOCAL to REMOTE (upload)

-On your local system (from within a different shell) encode the data:
+On your local system encode the data:
 ```sh
 openssl base64 </etc/issue.net >screen-xfer.txt
 ```